Keilub/helloitscaleb/content/about.md

 Beyond the Adobe suite, I work with a variety of other tools depending on the project.
 For design collaboration and prototyping, I use Figma.
 For video editing, I turn to Adobe Premiere.
 To keep everything organized, I use Asana for project management and the Microsoft Word suite for documentation.
 Having a broad toolkit allows me to tackle any design challenge efficiently and creatively.

-These are just the most popular tools I use, I’m familiar with many others and pride myself on having the flexibility to meet any project’s needs from a tool perspective.
+These are just the most popular programs I use, I’m familiar with many others and pride myself on having the flexibility to meet any project’s needs from a tool perspective.

+My go to tools are, Musgrave News 600, Blackwings, Pentel P205, Pilot G2, and MUJI Gel to name a few.
 </details>

 <br>